-More than half of connected medical and other Internet of Things (IoT) devices in hospitals are vulnerable to cybercrimes, according to a report.
+According to a report, more than half of connected medical and other Internet of Things (IoT) devices in hospitals are vulnerable to cybercrimes.

 These internet-connected devices could put patient safety, confidential data, or the usability of a device at risk.